carstenbauer/MonteCarlo.jl/docs/src/examples/HofmannBergChowdhury.md

 In this section we plot the results from our simulations on top of the results from the paper.
 There are 5 points per temperature coming from different chemical potentials $$\mu$$.
 The filling varies from 0.22 to 0.265 between them.
 Note also that not every simulation did the full number of sweeps.
-The shortest simulation ran for about 3000 sweeps, including 1000 thermalization sweeps.
+The shortest simulation ran for about 3000 sweeps, which includes 1000 thermalization sweeps.

 ## Z-Spin Susceptibility

 To get the results from the paper we need to perform a $$q = 0$$ Fourier transform which is simply a sum.
-We use `real(sum(mean(mc[:SDCz])))` and plot against `1 / mc.parameters.beta`.
+We calculate `real(sum(mean(mc[:SDCz])))` and plot against `1 / mc.parameters.beta`.

 ![](assets/HBC/SDCz.png)